-Grönroos (1988) stated that service quality could be determined by the difference between the actual service performance delivered and the expected service performance.
+Grönroos (1988) stated that service quality can be determined by the difference between the actual service performance delivered, with the service performance that was expected.
 In other words, service quality can be defined as a general judgment about the overall excellence of the service performed (Parasuraman et al., 1988).
 Parasuraman et al. (1988) introduced the SERVQUAL model to measure service quality using five dimensions: reliability, responsiveness, assurance, empathy, and tangibility.
 SERVQUAL model has been widely applied in the hotel industry as a quality measurement (Yuan et al., 2005; Shaikh & Khan, 2011; Dedeoglu & Demirer, 2015).
 Service quality is conceptualized as the difference between the perceived and expected service (Zeithaml et al., 1996).